-This course is for senior managers in examination boards, academics with an advisory function, policy makers and ministry officials.
-Individuals with responsibilities for the revision, planning and implementation of complex education reforms and systems will find the course particularly useful.
+This course is for you if you are a senior leader in an examination board, an academic with an advisory function, a policy maker or a ministry official.
+If you have responsibilities for the revision, planning and implementation of complex education reforms and systems you'll find the course particularly useful.

 The course programme is built around interactive workshops and one-to-one discussions.
 You must therefore have a good level of English.

-- Discuss new directions in examining and assessment worldwide.
+- New directions in examining and assessment worldwide.

-- Consider the social and political context of assessment and how it affects interactions between officials, policy makers and advisers.
+- The social and political context of assessment and how it affects interactions between officials, policy makers and advisers.